remkoj/content-cloud-webhooks/README.md

 Note that `ContentMoved` covers "soft deletes" as well, since those are technically just moves to the wastebasket.

-The event handlers will create an `Webhook` object, populating target URL (via the `IWebhookRouter`), and place the webhook in the queue.
+The event handlers will create an `Webhook` object, populating target URL (via the `IWebhookRouter`), and place the webhook in the `IWebhookQueue`.

-When the default `WebhookManager` is created, a separate thread is launched to watch the queue.
-It retrieves a webhook, creates a web request via the `IWebhookSerializer`, then executes it via the `IWebhookHttpProcessor` and stores the result.
-If the webhook fails, it might be abandoned or placed back in queue after a delay, depending on the retry settings.
+### IWebhookQueue

+This is the pool of pending webhooks.
+It is responsible for holding the webhooks and launching and managing a process to work through them.

+The default `InMemoryWebhookQueue` creates a blocking collection that holds webhooks, and launches a background thread to work them serially.

 ### Webhook and WebhookAttempt